 - All swimmers must take a shower prior to entering the swimming pool.

-- No person within the pool grounds shall behave in such a manner as to jeopardize the safety and health of self and others.
-Such behavior, including intoxication, abusive or profane language, shall be grounds for expulsion.
+- No person within the pool grounds (including parking lot) shall behave in such a manner as to jeopardize the safety and health of self and others.
+Such behavior, including but not limited to; intoxication, profane or inappropriate language, verbal or physical abuse of staff or patrons or inappropriate touching shall be grounds for expulsion and possibly police arrest.

-- Running, boisterous or rough play, pushing, acrobatics, dunking, wrestling, splashing, yelling, diving or jumping hazardly, snapping of towels, improper conduct causing undue disturbances on or about the pool area or any acts which would endanger any patron are prohibited.
+- Running, boisterous or rough play, pushing, acrobatics, dunking, wrestling, splashing, yelling, diving or jumping in a hazardous way, snapping of towels, improper conduct causing undue disturbances on or about the pool area or any acts which would endanger any patron are prohibited.

-- Admission can be refused to persons having any skin disease, sore, inflamed eyes, cold, nasal, or ear discharge, or any communicable disease.
+- Admission can be refused to persons suffering from sores, inflamed eyes, cold, nasal, or ear discharge, or any communicable disease.
 Persons with excessive sunburn, open sores, or bandages of any kind will not be permitted in the pool.